ForbesLindesay/authentication/docs/github.md

   refreshToken,
   profile,
   state,
-} = await googleAuthentication.completeAuthentication(req, res);
+} = await gitHubAuthentication.completeAuthentication(req, res);
 ```

-Verifies the supplied authentication info with google and returns an
+Verifies the supplied authentication info with gitHub and returns an
 `accessToken` and a `profile`.
 It also returns the `state` that you passed in
 when calling `redirectToProvider`.
 See [Profile](./profile.md) for more info on the fields available in the `profile` object.